Enrique1987/databricks/01_02_Data_Engineer_Professional/Solution-Long-Questions-Exam-Preparation-DE-Professional.md

 Solutions:

+&nbsp;&nbsp;&nbsp;&nbsp;A is incorrect, Notebooks is not enought to simulate the operatio of a DWH.

+&nbsp;&nbsp;&nbsp;&nbsp;B. is correct.
+A crucial part of the platform that offers the computing power required for large-scale data processing is Databricks Clusters.
+Batch operations, stream processing, and interactive workloads are all run on clusters.
+The number of nodes, the amount of memory and CPU resources, and the types of nodes can all be customized when configuring clusters.
+Clusters can scale up or down as needed and are made to handle heavy workloads involving large amounts of data processing.
+Additionally, they are fault-tolerant, which means that workloads are automatically transferred to other nodes to maintain high availability in the event of a node failure.
+In this case, the Data Engineer should consider Databricks Clusters as a crucial part of the data warehouse's cloud migration.

 &nbsp;&nbsp;&nbsp;&nbsp;C. is incorrect.
 Users can query data using standard SQL syntax using the cloud-native, distributed SQL engine known as Databricks SQL.
 Large datasets can be handled by Databricks SQL, which can scale out horizontally across multiple nodes.
 Structured, semi-structured, and unstructured data sources can all be supported by Databricks SQL.
 Although Databricks SQL is a strong data querying tool, moving a data warehouse to the cloud might not be the best choice.
 It might not be cost-effective to replace an existing data warehouse with Databricks SQL because it is intended to supplement the existing data lake or data warehouse.
 Furthermore, switching from an existing data warehouse to Databricks SQL may require a lot of work and may not be an option for everyone in an organization.

-&nbsp;&nbsp;&nbsp;&nbsp;B. is correct.
-A crucial part of the platform that offers the computing power required for large-scale data processing is Databricks Clusters.
-Batch operations, stream processing, and interactive workloads are all run on clusters.
-The number of nodes, the amount of memory and CPU resources, and the types of nodes can all be customized when configuring clusters.
-Clusters can scale up or down as needed and are made to handle heavy workloads involving large amounts of data processing.
-Additionally, they are fault-tolerant, which means that workloads are automatically transferred to other nodes to maintain high availability in the event of a node failure.
-In this case, the Data Engineer should consider Databricks Clusters as a crucial part of the data warehouse's cloud migration.

 &nbsp;&nbsp;&nbsp;&nbsp;D. is incorrect.
 Databricks Users can store, manage, and collaborate on notebooks, scripts, and other artifacts using repos, a version control system.
 Users can track changes in repos, merge changes, and work together on projects using pull requests.
 Repos can be integrated with Git, enabling users to take advantage of the workflows and tools already present in Git.
 Repos are a crucial part of the platform for managing code and teamwork, but they might not be the most crucial factor to take into account when moving a data warehouse to the cloud.

-**Question 17: Databricks Tooling A Data Engineer is working on a Databricks project where he needs to perform various transformations and analyses on a large dataset.
+**Question 17: A Data Engineer is working on a Databricks project where he needs to perform various transformations and analyses on a large dataset.
 The Data Engineer is using Databricks notebooks for this purpose.
 However, he notices that the notebook takes too much time to execute.
 He wants to optimize the performance.
 Which of the following actions can the data engineer take to optimize the performance of the notebook?**

 Options: